 - The park’s infrastructure was in tatters throughout the 20th century.
 Tourists were mostly deterred by the park’s appearance.
 In 2001, the park’s revitalisation began, ending in July 2010

-- The number of trees in the park exceeds 4,860, including gray and black alder, ash, white willow, pine, maple, sycamore, silver birch and elm
+- The number of trees in the park exceeds 4,860.
+They include grey and black alder, ash, white willow, pine, maple, sycamore, silver birch and elm

-Park Brzeźnieński is a lovely park with narrow alleyways leading to dreamy views of the Baltic Sea.
-The park’s covered with tall trees, giving a great deal of precious shade on warm summer days.
+Brzeźnieński Park is a lovely park with narrow alleyways, many of which offer dreamy views of the Baltic Sea.
+The park’s covered with tall trees, providing a great deal of precious shade on warm summer days.
 There’s an adventure playground for kids.

-Tram 3 from Dworzec Główny (Gdańsk Central Train Station) takes you up to the stop Brzeźno 01 just below the lower west side of the Park Brzeźnieński.
+Tram 3 from Dworzec Główny (Gdańsk Central Train Station) takes you up to the stop Brzeźno Dom Zdrojowy just below the lower west side of Brzeźnieński Park.

 If you fancy a walk, tram 10 takes you from Gdańsk Central Train Station to the stop Marynarki Polskiej 01 in Nowy Port.
 Head westbound along Wyzwolenia Street, veering left at the end onto a main road – Ignacego Krasickiego.
-From there it’s a short walk to the south-east corner of Park Brzeźnieński.
+From there, it’s a short walk to the south-east corner of Brzeźnieński Park.